luvuong-le/100-days-of-code/log.md

 Day 77
 - Watching data structures and algorithms course
 - Spending time planning what tutorial videos I can make that would be helpful or interesting to others

+# Day 78 & 79: 26th & 27th of June 2020

+Working on some refactoring for my in-browser code editor mini-project and then had a random idea to just start over and replicate it to be like MDN... think I got close enough 😁